CSSconfNO/2016/schedule.md

 **17:15** — 🍴 time for dinner, suggestions TBA

-**19:00** — Social meet and greet for CSSconf and Web Rebels attendees, V Bar & Bistro (the bar the bar on the ground floor of hotel Scandic Vulkan) 🎈
+**19:00** — Social meet and greet for CSSconf and Web Rebels attendees 🎈<br> V Bar & Bistro (on the ground floor of Scandic Vulkan hotel)